CONSIDER YOURSELF INVITED TO

 and they continue to demonstrate their power to renew and change

-and with the Northern Ireland Peace process being secured and
+and with the Northern Ireland Peace process secured and

 shifting increasingly into the hands of a new generation, including

-many WIP alums, we have decided that it was time to get back to the
+many alums, we have decided that 2014 is our time to get back to the

 Even in our own country, there is a new urgency for